Brightone1/personal-portfolio/README.md

 1. **Persona Data:** Open the `port.html` file and locate the `<section class="" id="" >` sections.
 Customize the data within these sections to represent your own personas.
 Update the images, names, descriptions, and any other information.

-2. **Styling:** The styling is managed through the `.css` file in 'css' folder.
+2. **Styling:** The styling is managed through the `.css` files in 'css' directory.
 Feel free to modify the styles to match your personal branding or preferred aesthetics.

-3. **JavaScript:** The interactive behavior of the portfolio is handled by the `.js` files in 'js' foder.
+3. **JavaScript:** The interactive behavior of the portfolio is handled by the `.js` files in 'js' directory.
 You can make changes to how the persona cards are displayed and how the detailed views are shown.

 ## Contributions